hltcoe/stretcher/README.md

 mvn clean package
 ```

+## Configuration
+While the input and output are specified on the command line, other options are specified in a configuration file.
+The file should be called stretcher.conf and should be in this directory.
+See src/main/resources/application.conf for the list of supported options.

 ## Run
 Stretcher automatically detects the format of the data given a path to a directory or file.